odu-cs432-websci/public/fall21/EC0.2.md

 MATH 32
 ```

-Execute each of the following commands and save its output.
-Explain in words what the command has done:
+For each of the commands below, do the following:

+* execute the command
+* take a screenshot of (or copy/paste) the command and its output into a document
+* write a sentence that describes what the command did

+Commands:

 1. `wc -l test.txt`
 1. `echo "CS 800" >> test.txt; cat test.txt`